What causes small cell lung cancer?

 Gene changes that may lead to lung cancer

-Scientists have begun to understand how the known risk factors for lung cancer may produce certain changes in the DNA of cells in the lungs, causing them to grow abnormally and form cancers.
-DNA is the chemical in each of our cells that makes up our genes – the instructions for how our cells function.
+Some of the risk factors for lung cancer can cause certain changes in the DNA of lung cells.
+These changes can lead to abnormal cell growth and, sometimes, cancer.
+DNA is the chemical in each of our cells that makes up our genes, which control how our cells function.
 We usually look like our parents because they are the source of our DNA.
-However, DNA affects more than how we look.
-It also can influence our risk for developing certain diseases, such as some kinds of cancer.
+But DNA also can influence our risk for developing certain diseases, such as some kinds of cancer.

 Inherited gene changes

 Some people inherit DNA mutations (changes) from their parents that greatly increase their risk for developing certain cancers.
-However, inherited mutations are not thought to cause very many lung cancers.
+But inherited mutations alone are not thought to cause very many lung cancers.

 Still, genes do seem to play a role in some families with a history of lung cancer.
 For example, some people seem to inherit a reduced ability to break down or get rid of certain types of cancer-causing chemicals in the body, such as those found in tobacco smoke.
 This could put them at higher risk for lung cancer.

 Other people may inherit faulty DNA repair mechanisms that make it more likely they will end up with DNA changes.
-Every time a cell prepares to divide into 2 new cells, it must make a new copy of its DNA.
-This process is not perfect, and copying errors sometimes occur.
-Cells normally have repair enzymes that proofread the DNA to help prevent this.
-People with repair enzymes that don’t work as well might be especially vulnerable to cancer-causing chemicals and radiation.
+People with DNA repair enzymes that don’t work normally might be especially vulnerable to cancer-causing chemicals and radiation.

-Researchers are developing tests that may help identify such people, but these tests are not yet reliable enough for routine use.
+Researchers are developing tests that may help identify such people, but these tests are not yet used routinely.
 For now, doctors recommend that all people avoid tobacco smoke and other exposures that might increase their cancer risk.

 Acquired gene changes

-Gene changes related to lung cancer are usually acquired during life rather than inherited.
-Acquired mutations in lung cells often result from being exposed to factors in the environment, such as the cancer-causing chemicals in tobacco smoke.
-But some gene changes may just be random events that sometimes happen inside a cell, without having an external cause.
+Gene changes related to SCLC are usually acquired during life rather than inherited.
+Acquired mutations in lung cells often result from exposure to factors in the environment, such as cancer-causing chemicals in tobacco smoke.
+But some gene changes may just be random events that sometimes happen inside a cell, without having an outside cause.

-Acquired changes in certain genes, such as the p53 and Rb tumor suppressor genes, are thought to be important in the development of small cell lung cancer.
-Changes in these and other genes may also make some lung cancers likely to grow and spread more rapidly than others.
+Acquired changes in certain genes, such as the TP53 and RB1 tumor suppressor genes, are thought to be important in the development of SCLC.
+Changes in these and other genes may also make some lung cancers more likely to grow and spread than others.
 Not all lung cancers share the same gene changes, so there are undoubtedly changes in other genes that have not yet been found.